nawabahmadreshi/documentation/pages/third-party-integrations/other-esp.md

 ## Email + Branch Deep Linking

-It has always been possible to put normal Branch deep links into emails and send them out.
-It has always been fairly time-consuming (you had to convert individual web links to Branch deep links).
-With iOS 9, things got much worse.
-Apple basically [forced developers to adopt Universal Links](https://blog.branch.io/ios-9.2-redirection-update-uri-scheme-and-universal-links), which did not work in emails that had click tracking enabled.
+It has always been possible to put normal Branch deep links into emails.
+However, it has always been fairly time-consuming (you had to convert individual web links to Branch deep links).
+Also, with iOS 9, Apple [required developers to adopt Universal Links](https://blog.branch.io/ios-9.2-redirection-update-uri-scheme-and-universal-links), which did not work in emails that had click tracking enabled.

 Branch's solution to this has been to work with email service providers to make Universal Links work again.
 At the same time, we tackled the problem of manually creating Branch links for emails.
 Our solution allows marketers to paste normal web links into an email, then a script rewrites those links as Branch deep links.